 Item Permitted?
-Pencil YES - If students are provided scratch paper as a Universal Tools.
+Pencil YES - If students are provided scratch paper as a Universal Tool.
 Highlighter YES Additional paper (provided by School/ District) YES - Blank scratch paper is allowed for ELA, social studies, science, and mathematics as a Universal Tool.
+Calculator YES - Basic calculator is allowed for science only.
+All programmable calculators must be set to TEST mode during testing.
 Headphones NO Non-academic reading material YES - Non-academic reading material is allowed for student use after testing is completed.
 Electronic formats are not allowed.
 Reading material must be a traditional book or magazine.
 Reading material must be kept off work surface until the test has been submitted.